The masterpiece of an unknown Michelangelo

 What we say:

 Built from 1113 during the reign of King Suryavarman II, Angkor Wat took well over 30 years to complete and was dedicated to the Hindu god Vishnu.
 In size alone Angkor Wat is breathtaking.
-The outer walls stretch for 1.5km east to west and 1.3km north to south, and the walls are encircled by a beautiful moat almost 200m wide — the entire site takes in some 200 hectares.
+The outer walls stretch for 1.5 kilometres east to west and 1.3 kilometres north to south, and the walls are encircled by a beautiful moat almost 200 metres wide — the entire site takes in some 200 hectares.

 Unusually for a Khmer temple, Angkor Wat is orientated to the west.
 As the west is symbolically associated both with death and Vishnu, some debate has flared over the purpose of the complex — tomb or temple?
 The prevalent opinion is that Angkor Wat was both — a temple to Vishnu and a tomb for its creator, Suryavarman II.

-Like all temple mountains, Angkor Wat is a model of the divine — playing out Hindu mythology in both its construction and spectacular bas reliefs.
-At the centre of the Hindu (and Buddhist) universe sits Mount Meru, a holy peak some 750,000km high on the mythical continent Jambudvipa.
+Like all temple mountains — Angkor Wat being the most impressive built by a Khmer king — it is a model of the divine, playing out Hindu mythology in both its construction and spectacular bas reliefs.
+At the centre of the Hindu (and Buddhist) universe sits Mount Meru, a holy peak some 750,000 kilometres high on the mythical continent Jambudvipa.
 Atop the mountain sits the home of Brahma and other gods of both religions.
-At Angkor Wat, this mountain is represented by Angkor's central tower which in turn is surrounded by smaller peaks, then the continents are represented by the outer courtyards and finally the ocean is illustrated with the moat.
+At Angkor Wat, this mountain is represented by Angkor’s central tower which in turn is surrounded by smaller peaks, then the continents are represented by the outer courtyards and finally the ocean is illustrated with the moat.
 A naga bridge allowed people to cross from the land of mortals to that of the Gods — the sandstone causeway that you see today running across the moat from the west.

-In walking across Angkor's naga bridge and entering the complex, you are traversing the ocean from the real world to that of the gods — stepping from continent to continent and then scaling a peak some 750,000km high — there's no escalator.
+In walking across Angkor’s naga bridge and entering the complex from the front, you are traversing the ocean from the real world to that of the gods — stepping from continent to continent and then scaling a peak some 750,000 kilometres, and there’s no escalator.

 The galleries display some of the most beautiful and intricate of Angkor’s carvings and as with the Bayon, this is a good spot to have a guide to take you through the blow by blow details of the reliefs.
 Look out in particular for the beautiful Heavens and Hell, Churning of the Sea of Milk and Battle of Lanka, though it’s all interesting (and makes for good exercise too).